MERIT BADGE COUNSELORS

 There is no restriction or limit on the number of Merit Badges an individual may be approved to counsel, however, there will be some review of the appropriateness of badges an applicant has requested to counsel.

 All Merit Badge Counselors must be trained (Merit Badge Counselor Orientation) in the aims of Boy Scouting, advancement procedures and complete Youth Protection on-line training bi-annually.
 Guide to Merit Badge Counseling (Item # 34532) and Merit Badge Counselor Orientation Circular (Item # 34542) are valuable resources provided by the District or Council.

-Merit Badge Counselors may indicate their interest in counseling primarily within a Troop.
+Merit Badge Counselors may indicate their availability to counsel primarily within a Troop or a district in ScoutBook.
 They may counsel any youth member, including their own son, ward or relative.

 If you believe you should already be registered as a Merit Badge Counselor, please take a look at the latest roster to make sure you are listed correctly.
 Click here to go to the Merit Badge Counselor roster page and find instructions on how to view the list.